gmc-norr/st2-seqdata/README.md

 ## Config

-The main config parameters that need to be set are `illumina_directories` and `cleve`.
-These should contain an array of paths to watch for new runs in and the [cleve](https://github.com/gmc-norr/cleve) configuration, respectively.
+The main config parameters that need to be set are `illumina_directories`, `notification_email` and `cleve`.
+These should contain an array of paths to watch for new runs in, an array of email addresses where notifications should be sent and the [cleve](https://github.com/gmc-norr/cleve) configuration, respectively.

 Example: